-There are variety of items under the Export submenu.
+There are variety of items under the Section 22.214.171.124, “Forward Engineering Using an SQL Script”.submenu.
 You may generate the SQL statements necessary to create a new database or alter an existing one.
-For more information about these menu items, see Section 220.127.116.11, “Forward Engineering Using an SQL Script”.
+For more information about these menu items, see

-The printing options are available only in commercial versions of MySQL Workbench.
+The printing options are available only in MySQL Workbench Commercial.

-Use the Document Properties menu item to set the following properties of your project:
+Use themenu item to set the following properties of your project:

 Name: The model name (default is

 Created: Not editable; determined by the MWB file attributes

 Last Changed: Not editable; determined by the MWB file attributes

 Use themenu to make changes to objects.
 The menu item text descriptions change to reflect the name of the selected object.

 This menu has items for cutting, copying, and pasting.
 These actions can also be performed using the Control+X, Control+C, and Control+V key combinations.
 Undo a deletion using the item.
 The Control+Z key combination can also be used to undo an operation.
 It is also possible to carry out a operation using either the menu item, or the key combination Control+Y.